Chip Denominations: Stop Making This Common Mistake

 You bought a 500-piece poker chip set with 5 colors.
 So you’re going to use all 5 colors, right?
 Wrong.
 This is the single most common mistake home game hosts make, and it’s silently making every hand at your table take 30% longer than it should.

 Here’s what typically happens.
-You open your new chip set and see white, red, green, blue, and black chips.
-You assign denominations like a casino would:
+You open your new chip set and see white, red, green, blue, and black.
+You assign denominations like a casino:

 - White: $1